jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-22.md

-segregated from the transmission functions, assets and liabilities for transparency and disposal: Provided, That the Subtransmission Assets shall be operated and maintained by TRANSCO or its Buyer or Concessionaire until their disposal to Qualified Distribution Utilities which are in a position to take over the responsibility for operating, maintaining, upgrading, and expanding said assets.
+segregated from the transmission functions, assets and liabilities for transparency and disposal: Provided, That the Subtransmission Assets shall be operated and maintained by TRANSCO or its Buyer or Concessionaire until their disposal to Qualified DUs which are in a position to take over the responsibility for operating, maintaining, upgrading, and expanding said assets.
 All transmission and subtransmission related liabilities of NAPOCOR shall be transferred to